 Although well supported by Raspberry Pi libraries there is no default graphical user interface for the PixelStrips / NeoPixels.
 This is a project that I first created in 2015 and have since updated to support the latest Python libraries.
 It provides a graphical user interface designed for use by DJs and for parties controlling strings of NeoPixels / WS2811 / WS2812 / WS281x lights.

-3D model of a scout campsite for a g-scale / garden gauge model railway.
+3D models of a scout campsite.
+This includes a version for a OO/HO railway and one for a G-scale garden gauge model railway.
 This is a series of 3D models designed in TinkerCad for a model railway.

 Includes a 3D printed campfire with LEDs that have a flickering effect powered by an Arduino MKR

 Control an infrared light bulb using a Raspberry Pi and an infrared receiver and transmitter circuit.
 Use Python to turn the light on and off, change the colour and brightness

 Outdoor lighting and sign project using RGB LED Matrix and NeoPixel RGB LEDs.
 Allows special messages to be displayed along with appropriate colour sequences along the driveway handrail.

 Uses a wireless controller to change the sequence and even play games.

 Guide to creating novel graphical interfaces for electronic circuits.

 Beginners tutorial to getting started writing your own computer games.
 It uses the graphical Pygame Zero library.
 Designed for those with a basic knowledge of Python or for those who want to get started in making graphical games.

 In the game you have to get the Unicorn to the food before time runs out.

 A program for creating physical models on a 3D printer based on Minecraft designs.
 The program is designed in Python using mcpi to interface with Minecraft, Pyqt to create a graphical user interface for the user.
 The program then creates an OpenSCAD computer aided design file which can be used to create a 3D model suitable for 3D printers.